LostFoundT4/main/README.md

 2) Ensure [pip3](https://cloudzy.com/blog/pip-upgrade/) has been installed on your local systsm before proceeding any further.

-3) Ensure [npm](https://kinsta.com/blog/how-to-install-node-js/)has been installed on your local systsm before proceeding any further.
+3) Ensure [npm](https://kinsta.com/blog/how-to-install-node-js/) has been installed on your local system before proceeding any further.

 4) Create a new directory on your system so that it is easier to locate the files when developing the application.